Dog Bite Injury Lawyer

 Serving All Missouri Personal Injury VictimsView Full Service Area

-Dog Bite Injury Lawyer in Missouri and Illinois.
-Dogs can be treasured members of the family, close companions, and a friend even when times are tough and no one else is there for you.
-However, every so often man's best friend is not very friendly, and the natural animal instincts of dogs can take over.
-If that ever happens to you or someone you know, a top St. Louis dog bite injury lawyer can be your best friend.
+Dog Bite Injury Lawyer St. Louis, MO.
+Dogs are treasured members of the family and close companions, quite often the best of friends when the going gets tough.
+However, occasionally, man's best friend is not very friendly, and the natural animal instincts of dogs take charge.
+If that ever happens to you or a loved one, a top St. Louis, MO dog bite injury lawyer can be your best friend.

-Attorney Gene Hou at the Missouri Injury Law Firm is an experienced St. Louis personal injury lawyer who puts his clients first in everything he does.
-He has a long record of representing his dog bite injury clients with compassion as well as vigor.
-If you have been recently bit by a dog, suffered injuries, and are looking to recover damages against that dog's owner, call our firm at 636-333-1717, or fill out our online contact form.
+Attorney Gene Hou at the Missouri Injury Law Firm is a veteran St. Louis, MO personal injury lawyer who puts his clients first in all that he does.
+He has a proven record of representing his dog bite injury clients in St. Louis, MO, with understanding as well as resolve.
+If you have been recently bit by a dog in St. Louis, MO, suffered injuries, and are looking to recover damages against that dog's owner, phone us at 636-333-1717, or fill out our online contact form.

-What Should I Do After I've Been Bit By A Dog?
+What Should I Do After I've Been Bit By A Dog in St. Louis, MO?

-If you have recently been bit by a dog, you're probably in a state of shock and confused about what to do next, just like if you were in any other kind of accident.
-And just like any other accident, there's a number of steps you should immediately take after it has happened.
-We suggest you do the following if you've recently suffered a dog bite injury:
+The dog bite injury lawyer team at Missouri Injury knows the impact a dog bite can have on your life in St. Louis, MO.
+Even a bite that results in a minor physical wound can have a lasting emotional impact.
+If you have recently been bit by a dog in St. Louis, MO, you're most likely in a state of disbelief and uncertain about what to do next, just like if you were in any other kind of accident.
+And as in any other accident, there's a number of steps you should take immediately after it happens.
+Our St. Louis, MO dog bite lawyer encourages you to do the following if you suffered a dog bite injury in St. Louis, MO:

 - Take pictures.
-Get out your camera or phone and start getting shots of everything around you.
-If you can, take pictures of the dog that bit you: even if the animal is running away from you and you can thus only get poor-quality photos, local authorities can still use these shots to identify a dog.
-If the owner of the dog is there, get pictures of them and their info as well.
-Ask them to provide info about the dog's veterinarian, tag, and their personal homeowners' or renter's insurance.
-You should also take photos of your immediate surroundings like street signs, cars parked nearby, and house numbers--animal control needs to warn people living nearby about the danger of a dog on the loose.
+It probably won’t be the first thing on your mind, but immediately after the bite is the only time to obtain evidence that reflects the severity of the wound in St. Louis, MO.
+Your dog bite injury lawyer from Missouri Injury will need pictures to help validate your injury.
+Get out your camera or phone and start snapping photos of everything around you.
+If you can, take pictures of the dog that bit you.
+Even if the animal is running away from you and you can only get poor-quality photos, local authorities can still use these shots to identify a dog.
+You should also take photos of the immediate area like street signs, cars parked nearby, and addresses — animal control in St. Louis, MO needs to tell people living nearby about the danger of a unleashed dog.

 - Call 911.
-Animal Control in your local area will need to be contacted to begin their work after a dog has bit a human.
-In addition, you should talk to the police: not only should you get a report for your insurance records, but the police and other local authorities also keep records of dogs who have bit other people before.
+Animal Control in or near St. Louis will need to be contacted to begin their tasks after a dog has bit you.
+In addition, you should call to the St. Louis police.
+Not only should you ask for a report for your insurance records, but the police and other St. Louis, MO authorities also keep files on dogs who have bit other people before.
 If it turns out that you are not the first person that dog has bit, their owner may be facing criminal charges.

 - Call your insurance company.
-Dog bites are usually covered as part of a homeowners' or renter's insurance policy, as they are considered "personal property".
+Dog bites are usually covered as part of a homeowners' or renters’ insurance policy, as they are considered "personal property" in St. Louis, MO.
 Call them as soon as you can to file a claim so they can assist you with medical bills and other costs.
-You should also get, if possible, the dog owner's insurance information.

 Dog Bite Laws In Missouri and Illinois